Skip to main content

 rejectedResolutioninvalidResolution value set on the work item

-When a user removes a risk item with this configuration, Risksheet executes the workflow action, setting the item’s status and resolution.
+When a user removes a risk item with the rejected strategy, Risksheet executes the workflow action, setting the item’s status and resolution.
 Items in the rejectedStatus are automatically filtered from the grid view.
+With hide, the work item itself stays unchanged — only the grid’s filter on rejectedStatus controls visibility.

 The rejectedAction must correspond to a valid workflow action available from the item’s current state.
 If the action does not exist or is not reachable, the removal fails with a “No rejected action found” error.
 Verify the workflow configuration in Polarion’s workflow editor.